nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

 ### Ex0

 `Ex0` is the main program to solve the problem above.
 The `main` method is provided.
-It includes the method to read in the number of points and the seed from the standard input and to print the estimated pi value.
+It includes the method to read the number of points and the seed from the standard input and to print the estimated pi value.

 The method `estimatePi` is incomplete.
-Determine how you should declare `estimatePi`, then complete the body by generating random points and count how many fall under the given circle.
+Determine how you should declare `estimatePi`, then complete the body by generating random points and counting how many fall under the given circle.

-Use a circle centered at (0.5,0.5) with radius 0.5 for this purpose.
+Use a circle centered at (0.5,0.5) with a radius of 0.5 for this purpose.
 Use `long` and `double` within `estimatePi` for computation to ensure that you have the right precision.

+!!!
+Tip "Integer vs. Floating Point Division"
-Tip: In Java, using `/` on two integers result in an integer division.
-Make sure one of the operand of `/` is a floating point number if you intend to use `/` for floating point division.
+    In Java and many other languages, using `/` on two integers results in an integer division.
+Make sure one of the operands of `/` is a floating point number if you intend to use `/` for floating point division.

 To compile `Ex0`,
 ```